 Given the continued use of 123.4 and 123.45 for air-to-air communications by pilots, what is the penalty if the pilot is caught and the FCC chooses to pursue an enforcement action?
 There are in general two kinds of penalties in the United States Code would could be enforced.

-(b)(1) Any person who is determined by the Commission, in accordance with paragraph (3) or (4) of this subsection, to have— - (A) “willfully or repeatedly failed to comply substantially with the terms and conditions of any license, permit, certificate, or other instrument or authorization issued by the Commission.
+(b)(1) Any person who is determined by the Commission, in accordance with paragraph (3) or (4) of this subsection, to have— - (A) “willfully or repeatedly failed to comply substantially with the terms and conditions of any license, permit, certificate, or other instrument or authorization issued by the Commission.and states the amounts of the forfeiture:

 ...